web-application-framework laravel

 MYSQL_DATABASE: database # default database name

-In this setup, we’re using MySQL version 8.0.34 to match Amazon Aurora for future deployment on AWS.
+In this setup, we’re using MySQL version 8.0.34 to match Amazon RDS for future deployment on AWS.

 Update Laravel’s settings to connect to the MySQL database.